AztecProtocol/aztec-packages/circuits/README.md

 #### Viewing coverage reports

-Once a report has been generated, you can view them within the WHAT folder in html.
+Once a report has been generated, you can view them within the `build-coverage` folder in html format.
+If you ran coverage with any tests in mind, the report will exist in a folder prefixed with its name, otherwise they can be found in one labelled all_tests.

 #### Viewing coverage reports inside vscode